Troemner Farm Ecology

 Our process is simple, low-waste, and beautifully connected:

-First, we empty the filled compost buckets from our community compost program.
-These food scraps and other compostable materials bring in the green matter.
+We empty the filled compost buckets received in our community compost program.
+These food scraps bring in the green matter.

-Then, we let the rain do its part.
+The rain does its part.
 Moisture helps the composting process move along and keeps the pile hospitable for worms, microbes, and all the tiny organisms doing the unseen work.

 Over time, the deepest layer becomes finished compost.
-We dig that rich, dark material and apply it around trees and shrubs that support pollinators and wildlife, including rowanberry, lilac, chokecherry, pine, solidago, and serviceberry.
+We dig up that rich, dark material and apply it around trees, shrubs, and wildflowers that support pollinators and wildlife, including rowanberry, lilac, chokecherry, pine, solidago, and serviceberry.

 From Friends, to Farm, to Forest